AniruddhShrivastava/Habit-Tracker/README.md

 # Habit-Tracker
-Its is an website which track our dailuy habit.
+Its is an website which track our daily habit.